 The Museum Campus.
 The White Sox.
 Streets with numbers instead of names.
 This springs to mind when thinking about the South Loop.
 Well, we’ve got another highlight to add to the list: a goldmine of family attractions.
-Historically a dicey and undeveloped area, this fast-growing nabe is full of hidden gems and original activities.
-Venture with your little ones south of Congress to these spots and see how fun the South Side can be.
+This fast-growing nabe is full of hidden gems and original activities.
+Venture with your little ones south of Congress to these spots and see how the South Side does fun.

 Chicago Women’s Park and Garden

 Pack extra snacks and diapers; you’ll easily spend the whole day at this local favorite.
 Tucked away in the historic Prairie Avenue District, it flooks like an English garden with its manicured green space, fountain, sculptures and winding paths.
-Speaking of history, the Clarke House Museum, Chicago’s oldest building built in 1836, sits in a corner of the park.
-Buy tickets to tour the preserved home, or let your kids romp in the pint-sized playhouse outside.
-Its three levels house the Vietnam Veteran’s Art Museum; eats and treats at Café Society; fitness studios and park district classes; and a free drop-in play area complete with a climbing wall, jungle gym and toys.
+Speaking of history, the Clarke House Museum, Chicago’s oldest house built in 1836, sits in a corner of the park.
+Tour the preserved home Wednesdays, Fridays and Saturdays at 1 p.m. or 2:30 p.m., or let your kids romp in the pint-sized playhouse outside.

 1801 S. Indiana Ave.